MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 <!-- ====================================================================== -->
 ## Next steps

-For information on getting started with your extension, see [Create an extension tutorial, part 1](part1-simple-extension.md).
+For information on getting started with your extension, see [Create an extension tutorial, part 1 (create a basic extension)](part1-simple-extension.md).